lsst/dp0-3_lsst_io/data-products-dp0-3/heliolinc3d-tracklet-linking-orbit-fitting.rst

 The Vera C. Rubin Observatory will detect millions of sources each night.
 As part of the :doc:`Solar System Processing pipeline </data-products-dp0-3/solar-system-processing-pipeline>` (Step 2), the goal of the HelioLinC3D software package is to discover asteroids amid this flood of data.
-HelioLinC3D identifies and links together little sequences of typically 6-20 sources that could comprise repeated detections of a new asteroid moving in its orbit around the Sun.
+The algorithm identifies and links together little sequences of typically 6-20 sources that could comprise repeated detections of a new asteroid moving in its orbit around the Sun.
 These sets of detections (called 'linkages') are formed in two stages.
 First, ‘tracklets’ of observations are identified, where a tracklet comprises at least two images within a single night.
 Next,